-More than 90% of consumers expect brands or organizations to have an online customer self-service offering, and 60% say they have a more favourable view of a brand if that self-service offering is mobile responsive.
-(Source: Global State of Multichannel Customer Service Report – Microsoft).
+More than 90% of consumers expect brands or organizations to have an online customer self-service offering, and 60% say they have a more favorable view of a brand if that self-service offering is mobile responsive.

 If you haven’t gone down the web-to-print route yet, you clearly need to, based on this research.
 And you can even take this one step further.
-One of our web-to-print partners Infigo Software recently used our API to integrate their Catfish web-to-print software with Tharstern, and essentially gave the end user access to Tharstern’s estimating engine to create their own quotes, place orders and check order statuses online.
+One of our web-to-print partners used our API to integrate their software with Tharstern, and essentially gave the end user access to Tharstern’s estimating engine to create their own quotes, place orders and check order statuses online.

 This is almost an expected norm these days, with many online shopping companies sending updates when orders are received, out for delivery or have been delivered.
 All this is achievable with an MIS, but you could also send an email or even an SMS at other key milestones e.g. when the job is on the press, or how about a text reminder that the job is on proof?